abacella/wallet/README.md

 Inital intallation:
 1) To begin you should have a python 3.7 enviroment on your computer.
 2) Clone this repository to you computer.
+3) We considered that you also installed the hd-wallet-derive library inside the wallet folder.
+If not see tutorial in the end of this file.
-3) Inside the wallet folder type the command below to install web3.py and bit to be able to interact with the ETH  and BTCTEST Blockchain
+4) Inside the wallet folder type the command below to install web3.py and bit to be able to interact with the ETH  and BTCTEST Blockchain

-4) We considered that you also installed the hd-wallet-derive library inside the wallet folder.
-If not see tutorial in the ned of this file.
+Tyoe the commnad below
 ```bash
 $ pip install -r requirements.txt
 ```